MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-edge-system-requirements.md

 ---

 # AKS Edge Essentials requirements and support matrix

-Here are the requirements on the host machine that would run AKS Edge Essentials.
+The following are the requirements on the host machine that runs AKS Edge Essentials:

 ## Hardware requirements: